• Instagram

 What is the relationship between your painting and your writing?

-I like my work to tell a story.
+I like my painting to tell a story.
 I guess you could call me a realist with a vivid imagination.
 Often my work references my love of history, either universal or personal.
-My most recent canvas Boy Posse, 2018, is inspired by time spent in Mexico my nineteenth year.
-Leda and the Swan, 2017, is an interpretation of a carved frieze from 9 BCE at the Roman temple Ara Pacis, now a museum in Rome, Italy.
+Boy Posse, 2018, is inspired by time spent in Mexico my nineteenth year.
 I like realism and beauty in my writing and my art.
-In this way, I self-soothe the darker aspects of my inner world.
 Writing and painting are oxygen.
 Artists are complicated; we think the rest of the world understands us, and this naiveté lands us in trouble.
 It is also our gift.

 How would you describe the process for your painting day?
 Is it the same for writing or a poetry day?
 Do you intermingle them or does each get its day—space—time?

-In all honesty, art isn't something I structure—it's something I've done all my life.
+In all honesty, art isn't something I structure—it's something I've done lifelong.
 It's time that's the problem.
 That said, I drive my life with structure, things don't fall apart so quickly.
 Running and yoga are my meditation.
-When young, I gave the children my full attention.
+When young, I gave the children full attention.
 Now I've returned to my art and writing.
-I hate to leave a project, in either camp.
+I hate to leave a project in either camp.
 Though writing needs to rest.
 In my absence, a scene or protagonist has gained strength.
-I get a kick out of my characters; they are alive.
+I get a kick out of my characters.
 I love them like attractive, complicated people I want to meet.
-I have a blast.
 I laugh a lot at myself.
 I love writing dialogue and painting pictures when I write.

 Who are your painting, writing, and poetry gods?